espspinix/philips-airpurifier-coap/README.md

 This is a `Local Push` integration for Philips airpurifiers.
 Currently only encrypted-CoAP is implemented.

-## BREAKING CHANGE:

-Change of platform name from philips_airpurifier to philips_airpurifier_coap to allow parallel operation of http custom component
+The repository is a fork of ``https://github.com/betaboon/` which I had to create because the original repository is no longer maintained.

 ## Install:

-Add `https://github.com/betaboon/philips-airpurifier.git` as custom-repository in [HACS](https://hacs.xyz/docs/faq/custom_repositories/)
+Add `https://github.com/rkuralev/philips-airpurifier.git` as custom-repository in [HACS](https://hacs.xyz/docs/faq/custom_repositories/)

 ## Setup: